 The treatment of Zenker's diverticula is surgical, with the traditional operative solution consisting of transcervical pharyngooesophageal myotomy and resection of the diverticulum.
 The so-called transoral procedure has been known for several decades, the essence of which is to cut the common wall of the diverticulum and oesophagus together with the upper oesophageal sphincter (using a rigid or flexible) endoscope with a tissue-separating device, resulting in a common lumen (oesophageal diverticulostomy).
-First described by Mosher in 1917, the ostomy was created using a scalpel and later an electric knife and a carbon dioxide (CO2) laser, causing much fewer complications.
-The Endostapler method has also long been known in the management of the Zenker's diverticulum, and minimally invasive access to the diverticulum was reported by Martin-Hirsch and Collard in 1993.
+First described by Mosher (16) in 1917, the ostomy was created using a scalpel and later an electric knife (17) and a carbon dioxide (CO2) laser, causing much fewer complications.
+The Endostapler method has also long been known in the management of the Zenker's diverticulum, and minimally invasive access to the diverticulum was reported by Martin-Hirsch and Collard in 1993 (18).
 The main point of the surgery is to insert a distending operating laryngoscope into the hypopharynx, the longer end of which is inserted into the oesophagus and the smaller end into the diverticulum.
 The septum between the diverticulum and the oesophagus is then cut with a laparoscopic stapler, connecting the lumen of the diverticulum and oesophagus while interrupting the upper oesophageal sphincter.
 The endoscopic option has spread rapidly around the world, and several working groups have already reported positive experiences with the use of the method.
-Our group reported the application of this approach for the first time in Hungary, which is recommended primarily for the elimination of Zenker's diverticulum greater than 3 cm in elderly patients.
+Our group reported the application of this approach for the first time in Hungary, which is recommended primarily for the elimination of Zenker's diverticulum greater than 3 cm in elderly patients (19).
 The main advantages of the procedure are shorter surgical time, rare occurrence of complications and absence of surgical scar.
 Postoperative feeding can be started early, so patients quickly become completely asymptomatic.
 From an economic point of view, it cannot be neglected that hospital care will also be significantly shortened.

 Surgical treatment for an epiphrenic diverticulum is indicated only in the case of complaints, which consists of resection of the diverticulum and, usually, cardiomyotomy.
 The latter should be complemented with antireflux surgery (Dor or Toupet) to reduce postoperative GERD, which occurs in a large number of cases.
 Standard explorations of the oesophagus (thoracotomy and laparotomy) are accompanied by significant morbidity.
 Minimally invasive surgery has become widely used in the functional treatment of the oesophagus and in the surgical treatment of an epiphrenic diverticulum to reduce morbidity.
 Currently, transhiatal diverticulectomy with cardiomyotomy and antireflux surgery are the most commonly used surgical techniques.
 In addition to the low morbidity of the method, patients become asymptomatic, and the intervention provides effective symptom control in 80 to 90% of cases, although publications are limited with regard to long-term results.

 The treatment for achalasia is palliative only, and all therapeutic efforts are aimed at facilitating adequate passage through the cardia and, at the same time, preventing late structural and functional oesophageal complications.
-The minimally invasive (laparoscopic and thoracoscopic) types of Heller myotomy were introduced into clinical practice in the early 1990s.
+Besides a few non-operative therapeutic options (endoscopic balloon dilatation [EBD] and botulinum toxin injection [BTI), the safest and most effective treatment for achalasia is still surgery, which involves cutting the muscle fibres of the abnormally functioning LES (a Heller cardiomyotomy).
+The minimally invasive (laparoscopic and thoracoscopic) types of Heller myotomy were introduced into clinical practice in the early 1990s (21-22).
 To reduce the risk of GERD following a cardiomyotomy, which had previously been used alone, the procedure was later completed with partial fundoplication (anterior, or Dor, and posterior, or Toupet).
 This modified laparoscopic Heller cardiomyotomy completed with semifundoplication has proved to be the most effective procedure, with minimal morbidity, both in the short and long term.